nerc-project/nerc-docs/docs/openstack/backup/backup-with-snapshots.md

     create persistent block storage in the form of a Volume, which can pose risks.
     Consequently, the disk of the instance won't appear in the "Volumes" list.
-To mitigate potential data loss, we strongly recommend regularly taking a snapshot of such a running ephemeral instance, referred to as an "instance snapshot," especially if you want to safeguard or recover important states of your instance.
+To mitigate potential data loss, we strongly recommend regularly taking a snapshot of such a running ephemeral instance, referred to as an "instance snapshot", especially if you want to safeguard or recover important states of your instance.

     - By default, the setting for **"Delete Volume on Instance Delete"** is configured